Integrating Google Calendar with Notion: Effective Scheduling Made Easy

 How to Integrate Google Calendar with Notion for Effective Scheduling

-Note: Notion does not offer a native two-way sync with Google Calendar at this time.
-However, you have two practical options: embedding a live view of your Google Calendar or using third-party automation tools (such as Zapier or Automate.io) to sync events between platforms.
+Note: Notion still does not offer a native two-way sync with Google Calendar.
+However, you have two practical options: embedding a live view of your Google Calendar or using third-party automation tools (such as Zapier or Make) to sync events between platforms.

 Why Integrate Google Calendar with Notion?